-During the year ended 2014, the disposal of land, buildings and equipment in the amount of \$286,596, the receipt of an advance payment toward the reimbursement of legal costs by Teuton Resources Corp. in the amount of \$300,000, a private placement which provided net proceeds of approximately \$463,000 and increased accounts payable extended through specific vendors funded ongoing operations.
+Resources Corp. in the amount of \$300,000, a private placement which provided net proceeds of approximately \$463,000 and increased accounts payable extended through specific vendors funded ongoing operations.

-The Company currently requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
+Though the Company has been successful in raising capital in the first quarter of 2016, the Company requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
 Alternatives to secure additional funding are ongoing and include private placements and optioning out or disposing of existing properties.